al-ell/al-ell.github.io/README.md

     1. Log in to [GitHub]()
     2. Go to the [repository page](https://github.com/al-ell/al-ell.github.io/tree/main)
-    3. Change the name of the respository to "username.github.io" (al-ell.github.io)
+    3. Change the name of the respository to "username.github.io" : al-ell.github.io
     4. From the menu above the repository menu select __settings__
     5. On the left select __pages__
     6. Under __source__ select __deploy from a branch__
-    7.
+    7. Go to "username.github.io" : al-ell.github.io